kraevit/Javascript/fcc/OOP/OOP.md

 let beagle = Object.create(Animal.prototype);
 ```

-### 16. Set the Child's Protptype to an Instance of the Parent
+### 16. Set the Child's Prototype to an Instance of the Parent
 ```javascript
 function Animal() { }